intel/llvm/sycl/doc/syclcompat/README.md

 SYCLcompat provides this functionality through its kernel launch interface, `launch<function>`, defined in the following section.

-Finally, the following cuda backend specific functions are introduced in order to translate from the local memory pointers introduced above to `uint32_t` or `size_t` variables that contain a byte address to the local (local refers to`.shared` in nvptx) memory state space.
+The following cuda backend specific functions are introduced in order to translate from the local memory pointers introduced above to `uint32_t` or `size_t` variables that contain a byte address to the local (local refers to`.shared` in nvptx) memory state space.